SasView/sasview.github.io/faq.md

 ### Do I need to install Python/C++ or any compilers before I install SasView?

 *   If you intend to use SasView on a Windows computer, then No: Our packaged installer ships with everything you need to run SasView.
-*   If you intend to use SasView on a Mac OS computer, you do not need to install Python/C++ but you _do_ need to pre-install the Xcode command line tools as SasView makes use of the C compiler.
+*   If you intend to use SasView on a Mac OS computer, you do not need to install Python but you _do_ need to pre-install the Xcode command line tools as SasView makes use of the C compiler in them.
+If Xcode is not installed the SasView console or log file may contain messages about 'xcrun: error' or 'missing xcrun at:'.
+    *  _You should not need to install the full Xcode package_, just a subset of it; try the command: __xcode-select -install__.
+    *  If this command does not subsequently allow you to use SasView, or, if you require the full Xcode package for other purposes, you can get Xcode from the Apple AppStore.
+However, be aware that attempting to install the latest version of Xcode may require you to upgrade your version of MacOS.
+If you do not want to do that you will need to install a version of Xcode that is compatible with your current version of MacOS.
+[This site](https://xcodereleases.com/) may be useful in this respect.

+### What do xcrun errors mean?
+*   You will get these errors if you are trying to use SasView on a Mac and do not have the Xcode command line tools installed.
+See the preceding answer.

 ### Can SasView make use of my GPU(s)?